-These are the companies that we recommend to use when planning and booking your trip.
-We have personally used all these brands in the past and will continue to use them for future trips!
+These are the companies and products that we like to use when planning and booking trips.
 If you have any questions about any of these companies, don’t hesitate to contact us!

 Hostelworld – The best site to use if you are booking hostels around the world as they have the largest selection and an easy booking interface.

 VRBO – A great option if you’re looking for private accommodation such as apartments or holiday homes.

 Worldpackers – A work exchange platform that allows you to volunteer your time in exchange for accommodation.
 Use the code WORLDHEREFIRST to get a $10 discount on an annual membership and check out our full Worldpackers review.